 While I was sitting in the cozy apartment of two Servas hosts in Wroclaw, they commented on the fact that a brutal nor’easter was coming this way in the next few days from Siberia which would cause temperatures to drop dramatically.
 They were going to avoid this cold spell by taking a cheap, direct flight to the former British colony of Malta and vacation there for a week.

 Inspired by their plans to avoid the nor’easter, the following day I did some online research on Malta.
 I saw an opportunity to complete my blog on Poland in a beautiful, historic country where warm sea breezes would replace the cold days of winter up north.
 I decided Budapest would have to wait.

 The Mediterranean island nation of Malta has been inhabited since 5000 BC when settlers arrived from Sicily.
 A succession of Powers have ruled the archipelago including Phoenicians, Romans, Moors, Normans, Sicilians, Spanish, Order of St. John, French and British. .

 The Knights of Malta (formerly Order of St. John), a Roman Catholic order, became a powerful force during their 300 year presence on Malta.
 They were originally from Jerusalem as hospitaliers, arriving on Malta in the 1500’s.
 They built the baroque, walled city of Valletta and many of the great buildings of Malta.
 Exploring behind these fortress walls is where my story begins.

-*Following are postings from blogs I have written from various parts of the world about Jews and their history:
+*Other than postings in this blog, following are postings from blogs I have written from various parts of the world about Jews and their history: